The Definitive Guide to West Virginia Online Betting

 In the aftermath of the legalization, five casinos have sprung up to fill the gambling demand in West Virginia.
-Located in Charles Town, Hollywood Casino (an interesting name for a casino situated in the heart of blue collar West Virginia) is the first to be licensed.
+Located in Charles Town, Hollywood Casino (an interesting name for a casino situated in the heart of blue-collar West Virginia) is the first to be licensed.
 In the hope that the business takes off, Penn National Gaming Inc. is closing in on a partnership agreement with the casino.
 Other casinos include The Casino Club at The Greenbrier, Mardi Gras Casino and Resort, Mountaineer Casino, Racetrack and Resort and Wheeling Island Hotel Casino Racetrack.
-Among these, The Casino Club has reeled in quite the catch with the acquisition of FanDuel, the second largest DFS service in the country, to serve as their sports book provider.
-Overall, features will be aplenty in these hot beads of sports fanatics as all casinos are expected to include live big screen TV’s on top of the typical slots and poker games.
+Among these, The Casino Club has reeled in quite the catch with the acquisition of FanDuel, the second largest DFS service in the country, to serve as their sportsbook provider.
+Overall, features will be aplenty in these hot beads of sports fanatics as all casinos are expected to include live, big screen TV on top of the typical slots and poker games.

 Financial Impact on the State

 To widen the availability and appeal of sports gambling, a strong online betting service is something users can get excited about.
-Users will be able to bet not only online, but on their own mobile device.
+Users will be able to bet not only online but on their own mobile devices.
 The difficult part about online and mobile gambling is the regulation of it; regulators understand this and are taking a more moderate approach.
 Although online wagering must be managed through each casinos’ individual license, casinos are permitted to loosen these restrictions at their own discretion; by this, each casino may consent to allow its users to use up to three independent suppliers.
-Through this avenue, many prominent independent suppliers such as PoolHost or DraftKings are sure to get in on the action.

 Age Requirements to Gamble

 Even as the floodgates open and legalization sweeps the nation, minimum age requirements are still in effect.
-Different states have their own age requirements when it comes to waging sports bets online but for most, including West Virginia, the age requirement is 21.
+Different states have their own age requirements when it comes to waging sports bets online, but for most, including West Virginia, the age requirement is 21.
 However, a few states set the requirement at 18.
-Nonetheless, the bevy of online gambling sites should make wagering bets on sports all the more easy for the casual sports fan.
+Nonetheless, the bevy of online gambling sites should make wagering bets on sports all the easier for the casual sports fan.

 Future of Legal Betting Online Sports Betting in WV